Monday, September 30, 2024

 Narrator: Cynthia Holloway

-I bought this one this book in 2008.
-I am listening to the audiobook via Audible Plus.
+I bought this one as a paperback sometime before 2008.
+I recently bought the Kindle and added the Audible Plus edition to my Audible Library.
 You can buy your copy here.

 Author: